 Have you started planning your Christmas list yet?
-I know it’s still early, but if I don’t already have plans in place for Christmas by now, I start to get a little nervous.
 I love planning and shopping early so that by the time December rolls around, I don’t have to stress about late deliveries or fight the crowds.
 But what should I give everyone on my list this year?
 I’ve got some gift ideas that everyone needs this holiday season, and you might be surprised at what’s not on the list.

 This post includes affiliate links.

 What can you give the people on your list that doesn’t cost a penny but will make a lasting impression?
 The answer is of course, time!
 Whether you have small children or aging grandparents, the best thing anyone can give is quality time.
 Consider making a coupon book with gifts like ‘an extra hour at the park’ or ‘an extra afternoon relaxing together around the living room after the holiday meal’.
 Just being together is often the hardest gift to give and yet the most valuable gift to receive from the people you love.

 Tip: If you make a gift with the promise of time, make sure you deliver!
 Put it on your schedule so you will not forget to spend time with your loved ones!

 A few years ago, we started planning a holiday outing with our parents where we go out together and make memories.
 Tip: Remember to take pictures of each of the family members on your holiday outings.
 This will help you remember the events and solidify the memories for the future years.

 These are gifts that are not meant to last but will be consumed or used up in a set amount of time.
 When my brother was in college, he asked that we not give him any gifts at Christmas because he was in transition and didn’t want to have a bunch of knick-knacks weighing him down.
 That was the year I discovered the beauty of consumable gifts.
 We filled a box with his favorite foods that he could consume over the next few weeks.
 It saved him money and showed him how much we cared.